Vonn leads, Shiffrin in mix after downhill leg of combined

 ”I took one warmup run going to the slalom inspection in Lenzerheide,” Vonn said, alluding to her fourth-place finish at the World Cup stop in Switzerland in the combined last month. ”I took one warmup run going to the race in Lenzerheide.
 So those are my last two slalom runs.
 And before that I did one day of slalom training before Christmas.
 So that’s the extent my slalom training this year.”

-This very well could be Vonn’s last race at the Olympics.
-At 33, she’s already the oldest female Alpine ski racer to earn a medal with her bronze in the downhill on Wednesday.
+This very well could be Vonn’s last race in the Olympics.
+At 33, she’s already the oldest female Alpine ski racer to earn a medal at the Winter Games with her bronze medal in the downhill on Wednesday.
 That goes with the gold from the 2010 Games.
 She didn’t compete at the Sochi Games because of a knee injury.

 She won’t be holding back.